Bawantha-Wick/AdvanzPayBackend/KOBBLE_INTEGRATION.md

   - `bankName`: Bank name
   - `branch`: BSB code (optional, defaults to '111-111')

+#### `getWalletBalance()`

+- Public method to get wallet balance from Kobble
+- Returns the `total_amount` of the first wallet
+- Used by Admin Analytics for account balance display
+- Returns 0 if no wallets found or error occurs

 #### `clearTokenCache()`

 - Public method to clear cached token